Teaching Assistant Visa Sponsorship Jobs in Pennsylvania

 Which employers in Pennsylvania sponsor visas for teaching assistant roles?

 Universities are the most active sponsors, including the University of Pennsylvania, Penn State University, Carnegie Mellon University, Temple University, and the University of Pittsburgh.
-These institutions regularly hire graduate teaching assistants and academic support staff who need H-1B or J-1 sponsorship.
+These institutions regularly hire graduate teaching assistants and academic support staff who need H-1B visa or J-1 visa sponsorship.
 Large Philadelphia and Pittsburgh area school districts occasionally sponsor for specialized special education TA positions as well.

 Which visa types are most commonly used for teaching assistant jobs in Pennsylvania?